 We all have our days of occasional blues, when we feel too low emotionally.
 It can be after a hard day at work, after a break-up, death of a loved one or long waiting promotion.
 However, Depression has much more deep roots emotionally, psychologically and physiologically.

 Being unhappy/sad is not the same as depression.
 The word depression is quite often used loosely to describe our general sadness.
 Here are few signs of depression that you can go through to identify and also understand that what can be done about it.

 Yes, depression does mean feeling sad.
-But in Major Depression the intensity of the sadness outweighs being unhappy.
-The low mood in depression is crippling to the point where it impacts the way you look about yourself and life in general.
+But in Major Depression, the intensity of the sadness outweighs being unhappy.
+The low mood in depression is crippling to the point where it impacts the way you look at yourself and life in general.
 It is present most of the day and nearly every day.
 The sense of feeling empty is a first sign in any depressive episode.

 Lack of motivation

 The second most common sign of depression is decreased interest in day to day activities.
 This could be observed by disinterest to meet friends or giving up activities that were previously enjoyed.
 This is not like missing a party once in a while, it is a repetitive behaviour.
 At times even when being involved in the situation the pleasure that you once obtained by engaging in it is no longer present.